-For each writer, the Summer Writers Colony consists of a writing workshop, three literary salons, and a variety of optional supplemental activities.
-The schedule of organized activities is Monday through Thursday.
+For each writer, the Summer Writers Colony consists of a writing workshop, three literary salons, and a variety of additional activities.
+The schedule of organized activities is Monday through Thursday, with optional Friday activities.

 The writing workshop is the core of the Writers Colony program.
 Workshop classes are limited to 12 students.
 An experienced writer-teacher focuses on student manuscripts, guiding you in the creative acts of self-editing and revision through class exercises and private conferences.

 register for the Summer Writers Colony by selecting a workshop.
 Credit students must also register for the Literary Salons, NWRW2551.
 After you've registered, choose one literary salon (see below) per week and email your salon choices to

 Class Meetings: June 5-7, 6:00 - 7:50p.m.

 The Fall Guy is a complex moral tale as well as a gripping suspense story, probing questions of guilt and betrayal with ruthless incisiveness.
 This is a book that explores both the passions and the fault-lines in our most defining relationships.
 Who is the real victim?
 Who is the perpetrator?
 And who, ultimately, is the fall guy?
 Darkly vivid, with an atmosphere of erotic danger, The Fall Guy is Lasdun’s most riveting novel yet.

 Please read The Fall Guy before the start of this literary salon.

 Class Meetings: June 5, 6, and 8, 6:00 - 7:50 p.m.

 The acclaimed poet and creator of the popular Twitter account @sosadtoday